pcjackman/Academic/publications.md

 ### Conference Abstracts

-Jackman, P. C., Coussens, A., Clay, G., &amp; Henderson, H. (2019). _An examination of social support, personality and psychological wellbeing in police employees.
-Paper presented at The__British_ _Psychological Society Division of Occupational Psychology Annual Conference, Chester, UK._
+Jackman, P. C., Coussens, A., Clay, G., &amp; Henderson, H. (2019). _An examination of social support, personality and psychological wellbeing in police employees. __ __ Paper presented at The__British_ _Psychological Society Division of Occupational Psychology Annual Conference, Chester, UK._

-**Langbein, R**., Martin, D., Allen-Collinson, J., Crust, L., &amp; Jackman, P. C. (2019). &quot;I&#39;d got self-destruction down to a fine art&quot;: Exploring the lived experience of low energy availability in athletes and exercisers. _Poster presented at The British Psychological Society, Division of Sport and Exercise Psychology Annual Conference, Solihull, UK.
+**Langbein, R**., Martin, D., Allen-Collinson, J., Crust, L., &amp; Jackman, P. C. (2019). &quot;I&#39;d got self-destruction down to a fine art&quot;: Exploring the lived experience of low energy availability in athletes and exercisers. _Poster presented at The British Psychological Society, Division of Sport and Exercise Psychology Annual Conference, Solihull__, UK._

-**Hawkins, R.** , Crust, L., Swann, C., &amp; Jackman, P. C. (2019). _The effects of goal types on affect, enjoyment, and physical activity in active and inactive adults.
-Paper presented at The British Psychological Society Division of Occupational Psychology Annual Conference, Solihull, UK.
+**Hawkins, R.** , Crust, L., Swann, C., &amp; Jackman, P. C. (2019). _The effects of goal types on affect, enjoyment, and physical activity in active and inactive adults._ _Paper presented at The__British_ _Psychological Society Division of Occupational Psychology Annual Conference, Solihull, UK._

 Schweickle, M., Swann, C., Jackman, P. C., &amp; Vella, S. (2019).
-The psychology of clutch performance: A systematic review. _Paper presented at The __British__ Psychological Society Division of Sport and Exercise Psychology Annual Conference, Solihull__, UK._
+The psychology of clutch performance: A systematic review. _Paper presented at The __British__ Psychological Society Division of Sport and Exercise Psychology Annual Conference __, Solihull__ , UK._

 Sisson, K., &amp; Jackman, P. C. (2019). _From enrolment to completion: An exploration of psychological wellbeing in doctoral students during the PhD journey._ _Paper presented at the_ _International Conference on the Mental Health &amp; Wellbeing of Postgraduate Researchers, Brighton, UK._